Contemporary Dispute Resolution (Graduate Certificate)

 Developed in partnership with National Association for Community Mediation (NAFCM)

 Our students come to the Carter School to learn from the leaders in peace and conflict resolution.
 We teach our students to identify the underlying causes of conflict and equip them with the cutting-edge theory and practical skills to put their knowledge into action, whether that be at the local, national, or global level.
-We also impart a thorough understanding of the values that underly these practices.
+We also impart a thorough understanding of the values that underlie these practices.
 We understand that “how” is as important as “why.”

 Our world-recognized faculty are committed to innovative teaching and cutting-edge research, moving the educational experience beyond the classroom.
 Students gain skills and experience through service and experiential learning opportunities that prepare them for meaningful careers.
 You can find our graduates in academia, government agencies, international peacebuilding, and the private sector.